Begin your Journey

 A group of Space Buckets in their natural habitat

 A Space Bucket is a DIY indoor garden that is made by stacking plastic containers alongside lighting (CFL or LED) and airflow (PC or other fans).
-It is an enclosed growth chamber that can be used to garden many kinds of plants.
+It is an intensive growth chamber that can be used to grow many kinds of plants.

 Space Buckets is also a movement of gardeners, a community of botanically inclined individuals who like to grow plants indoors and share information freely.
 The /r/SpaceBuckets subreddit is our main forum, and this website is its companion.
 Bucketeers are open, friendly and thorough, as the manifesto states.